my-codex

 How do agent packs work?

 Agent packs are domain-specific agent collections installed to ~/.codex/agent-packs/.
-On first install, a dev profile is auto-activated.
-Use my-codex-packs enable <pack> to activate additional packs, or reinstall with --profile full to enable all 21 categories.
+Two packs ship today — data-ai (13) and llmops (4) — and none is enabled on install.
+Use my-codex-packs enable <pack> to activate one, or reinstall with --profile full to enable both categories.

 How does upstream sync work?

-A GitHub Actions workflow runs every Monday, pulling the latest commits from all upstream submodules and creating an auto-merge PR.
+A GitHub Actions workflow runs every 3 days, pulling the latest commits from all 4 upstream submodules, refreshing the SHA pins in upstream/SOURCES.json, and creating a security-gated auto-merge PR.
 You can also trigger it manually from the Actions tab.

 What models does my-codex use?

-Boss and sub-orchestrators (Sisyphus, Atlas, Oracle) use o3 with high reasoning effort.
-Standard workers use o3 with medium reasoning.
-Lightweight advisory agents use o4-mini.
+Boss and sub-orchestrators (Sisyphus, Atlas, Oracle) use gpt-5.6 with high reasoning effort.
+Standard workers use gpt-5.6-terra with medium reasoning.
+Lightweight advisory agents use gpt-5.6-luna.

 Troubleshooting